-Your priority upon taking on a new allotment must be to cut back the existing vegetation as close to ground level as possible, regardless of the intention to use traditional or deep bed or "no dig" or other permaculture cultivation methods.
+Your priority upon taking on a new allotment must be to cut back the existing vegetation as close to ground level as possible (taking care to preserve existing fruit bushes), regardless of the intention to use traditional or deep bed or "no dig" or other permaculture cultivation methods.
 A petrol strimmer is perhaps the best tool to cut back existing vegetation to ground level.
 Grass and most weeds (except perennials like docks, thistles, buttercup, bindweed and couch grass) can be placed on a compost heap to rot down.
-Any woody material can be burned subject to local rules and Council guidelines on lighting bonfires.
+Any dry woody material can be burned subject to local rules and Council guidelines on lighting bonfires.